nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_transport.md

 ## ITK3 and MESH  ##

-FIHR Documents may be sent using ITK3 and Mesh
+FIHR Documents should be sent using the ITK3-FHIR-Messaging-Distribution over MESH for further information see the <a href="https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_bundle_structures.html" target="_blank">ITK3-FHIR-Messaging-Distribution</a> specification.

-<a href="https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_bundle_structures.html" target="_blank">ITK3 bundle structure</a>